#1 Guide to Getting Free Disneyland Tickets

 The process for getting your tickets for free is as follows

 - Get approved and qualify for the welcome offer of 60,000 points.

 - Purchase your Disneyland tickets at a discounted rate.

-- Once you have received your welcome offer of 60,000 points you’ll want to redeem them as a statement credit.
+- Redeem your welcome offer of 60,000 points as a statement credit.

-- That’s it! you just got free Disneyland tickets for 2 or more people!
+- Enjoy your free Disneyland tickets for two or more people!

-This option works great when you’re only going for 1 day because you’ll be able to get 4 or more tickets for free using this method.
+This option works great when you are only going for one day because you’ll be able to get four or more tickets for free using this method.

 My favorite part about this method is that once you have your new card, you’ll start to see savings for future travel build up.
 The Chase Sapphire Preferred Card gives you 2x points on dining and travel which add up quickly.
 That way if you want to use future points for airfare, cruises, hotels and more.
-Plus you can always split the cost between points and cash if you don’t have enough.
+Plus you can always split the cost between points and cash if you don’t have enough points saved up.

 I’ve been using this card for over a year now and absolutely love it.
 Of all the tried and true ways of getting free Disneyland tickets, this is the one a highly recommend.